Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### In vitro / physico-chemical Data <a id="invitro-and-physico-chemical-data"></a>

-A literature search was performed to collect available information on physicochemical properties of dapagliflozin.
+A literature search was performed to collect available information on physico-chemical properties of dabigatran etexilate, dabigatran and dabigatran glucuronide.
 The obtained information from literature is summarized in the table below.

 #### Dabigatran etexilate
 | **Parameter**   | **Unit** | **Value** | Source                                     | **Description**                                 |